 Changes in the front office will lead the journey into the future for most companies.
 It’s here, after all, that the enterprise meets the marketplace and the connected customer.
 To embrace a new front-office structure, marketing, sales and service executives will need new processes, policies, capabilities and skills that address the six must-haves: data, analytics, automation, organizational structure, metrics and culture.

 Leaders don’t wait to be disrupted; they prepare for the future with preemptive disruption of their own.
-Contact us today to find out how KPMG helps marketing organizations be ready for the future of the front office.
+Contact us today to find out how KPMG helps enterprises be ready for the future of the front office.

 KPMG complies with the auditor independence rules of the AICPA, SEC, PCAOB and DOL.
 As a result, some services described herein may not be available to our audit clients.
 KPMG audit clients should check with their respective lead audit partner for more information.